Chenille Plant, Chenille Firetail, etc.

 CAUTION: As a member of the Euphorbiaceae family, this plant is poisonous even to pets.

-As the Acalypha pendula grows and spreads along the ground, the nodes take root in the soil making it an effective groundcover that knows no boundaries.
+As the Acalypha pendula grow and spread along the ground, the nodes take root in the soil making it an effective groundcover that knows no boundaries.

 As houseplants, they require bright light perhaps from a south facing window.
 If they don’t flower inside, it is likely they aren’t getting enough sun.
 They prefer temperatures above 60 degrees F while inside, while outside they stay green and flower right up to a frost but need deadheading to encourage more.
 They like lots of water and should be watered thoroughly but the soil needs to dry somewhat between watering.
 They like humidity, so spraying is appreciated.
 The pot can be placed in a tray or something with pebbles with water to raise the humidity around the plant.
 They are heavy feeders, so they like regular feeding with a balanced fertilizer every 1-2 weeks.
 Or you could use a potting soil with added fertilizer which should last for several months.
 If their growth gets straggly, they respond well to a hard pruning (50-70% of growth).
 They shouldn’t be repotted until their roots have filled the pot.